 *for most of the territory of the country

-According to [6], the total primary energy production in Hungary in 2021 was 0.345 Btu and consumption was at 1.083 Btu.
-A simple calculation shows that the share of domestic production in primary energy consumption was 32%.
+According to [6], the total primary energy production in Hungary in 2022 was 0.339 quadrillion Btu and consumption was at 0.996 quadrillion Btu.
+A simple calculation shows that the share of domestic production in primary energy consumption was 34%.
 Thus, Hungary is an extremely energy import dependent country.
 Primary energy consumption is dominated by natural gas – 36.6%, followed by oil – 34.3%, renewables and nuclear – 22.5%, and coal – 6.5% [6].

 Figure 2.
 The production and consumption of fossil fuels in Hungary (coal – left, gas – in the center, oil – right)

 For the past twenty years, Hungary's marginal oil production has been maintained at a constant level.
-Natural gas is characterised by a marked decline in production in 2012-2014 and 2018-2019.
-Coal production has fallen by almost a factor of three over the last two decades, with coal consumption significantly exceeding production.
+Natural gas is characterised by a marked decline in production.
+Coal production has fallen by almost a factor of three over the last two decades, with coal consumption significantly exceeds production.

 As Figure 3 shows, local electricity generation in Hungary lags far behind consumption.
 During the last decade, electricity consumption in the country has varied between 36 and 43 GWh, and electricity production between approximately 28 and 35 GWh [6, 14].
 In the last four years, there has been an annual increase in electricity generation, mainly from renewable sources.